kritanjalijain/ML_from_Scratch/Day40_Projects/face_dimensionality_reduction_reconstruction_pca/README.md

-## Day 40 Project - Facial images dimensionality reduction and restoration using PCA
+## Day 40 Project - Facial images dimensionality reduction and reconstruction using PCA

 ### Project Description
 In this project, principal component analysis is used to find a low-dimensional representation of face images.